 Regenerative medicine is a non-invasive, non-surgical, all-natural treatment option for neuropathy.
 In these treatments, specialized cells are used to renew, replace, and repair damaged tissues to create a better healing environment in your body.
 The regenerative cells we use for treatment come from a substance called Wharton’s Jelly, from donated umbilical cords.
 These youthful cells are at the height of their healing power and contain essential components for quick, efficient healing like cytokines, natural growth factors, proteins, exosomes and the macromolecules collagen, glycoproteins and enzymes that make up the extracellular matrix.
 Once injected, they boost your body’s own healing response and repair the damaged tissue as efficiently as possible.
 And since they haven’t yet developed their own immune system, there is virtually zero chance of rejection.

 Platelet-rich plasma (PRP) treatments are another branch of regenerative medicine that can help treat neuropathy.
-PRP involves drawing a small sample of your blood and then spinning it in a centrifuge to separate the platelets from the plasma.
+PRP involves drawing a small sample of your blood and separating the platelets from the plasma.
 The highly concentrated platelets are then injected into the damaged tissue to accelerate healing.

 Lastly, chiropractic care can also relieve stress and strain on your body and potentially treat neuropathy.
-As a non-invasive, all-natural, and non-medication treatment option, chiropractic care helps restore your nervous system function so your body can return to optimal health.
+As a non-invasive, all-natural treatment option, chiropractics helps restore your nervous system function so your body can return to optimal health.

 There are many ways to treat neuropathy without drugs or surgery, including regenerative cell therapy, PRP injections, and chiropractic care.
 Each of these natural treatments gets to the root cause of your pain and discomfort, so you can experience long-lasting relief, not just a temporary fix.